packetzoom/react-native/README.md

 will have smooth integration experience, it may require additional manual steps like `rnpm` for example.

 ## Javascript

+Sign up for free __PacketZoom__ account here: https://packetzoom.com/developers.html to get credentials for your app.

+Add these two lines of code where you initialize your main component

 ```js

 import Packetzoom from 'react-native-packetzoom'